pyinstaller/pyinstaller/README.rst

 Usage
 -----

-Basic usage is very simple, just run it against your main script:
+Basic usage is very simple: just run it against your main script:

 .. code:: bash